REB Tools & Resources

 - NCIRF, NCI dosimetry system for Radiography and Fluoroscopy

 - Dose Conversion Coefficients

 Radiation Risk Assessment Tool (RadRAT)

 An online calculator for estimating the lifetime risk of cancer incidence for members of the U.S. population (or countries with similar cancer incidence rates) from exposure to ionizing radiation for doses below 1 Gy.

 Thyroid Dose and Risk Calculator for Nuclear Weapons Fallout for the U.S. Population

 REB offers a number of seminars and workshops to trainees and staff as well as to the greater scientific community.
 This includes a week-long Radiation Epidemiology and Dosimetry Course, given periodically by experts in the radiation field.
-Learn more about the 2019 Radiation Epidemiology & Dosimetry Course and view videos and course content from the 2015 course.
+View lectures and course materials from the 2019 Radiation Epidemiology & Dosimetry Course.